 The building’s name is rooted in the significance of the Silk trade.
 Being a port city, Valencia was one of the important places where Eastern merchants brought silk from China.
 The silk sold here would be distributed all across Europe.

-Be sure to check out the orange garden out back.
+Be sure to check out the orange garden.

 6. Eat Paella